revelrylabs/harmonium/CONTRIBUTING.md

 While this is running you can make changes in the src folder and the site will automatically reload with your changes.

-From time to time, you may need to run `npm prepublishOnly` in the root possum directory to rebuild the `lib/` directory as you change components.
+From time to time, you may need to run `npm run prepublishOnly` in the root possum directory to rebuild the `lib/` directory as you change components.

 If your changes aren't being reflected, try stopping the dev server, running